ictinnovations/ictdialer/README.md

 Introduction
 ============
-ICTFAX is an open source multi-user [Fax server software] solution.
-ICTFAX features both inbound as well as outbound faxing solutions using T.38 protocol as well as G.711 passt hrough.
-ICTFAX is developed over reknown open source __Freeswitch__, __[ICTCore]__ communications frameowrk and Php based Angular framework.
-It support both inbound and outbound faxing.
+**ICTDialer** is an open-source, multi-user auto dialer software designed for voice broadcasting and fax broadcasting.
+It supports both inbound and outbound communications using advanced telephony protocols such as T.38, G.711 pass-through, and SIP-based VoIP communication. **ICTDialer** is built on top of renowned open-source technologies, including **FreeSWITCH**, **ICTCore** communications **framework**, and a PHP-based Angular framework.

-ICTFAX can be used in following faxing scenarios
+**ICTDialer** can be used in following faxing scenarios

+* Voice Broadcasting
 * [Email to fax][emailtofax] / [web to fax][webtofax] / [fax to email][emailtofax]
 * ATA support supporting both sending and recieving Fax over Fax machines using ATA.
 * G.711 based Fax Origination / Termination / Gateway